Skip to content

 Effective Date:

-Changes generally take effect on the first day of the month after the enrollment request.
+Changes generally take effect on the first day of the month after the enrollment request, helping agents explain timing clearly to clients.

 Initial Enrollment Period (IEP)